tamnguy443/cs3337/CHAGE_LOG.md

 Mar-11th the UI was updated, the quiz format is fully complete for front end and the start of food menu and main menu was also created.

 Mar-12th The UI was updated again with working front and back end for the user's starter quiz to record their information.
+The foodList.txt File was also added for future information keeping of different types of food.
+The foodPics Folder was added to keep pictures of food.